-In San Junipero Yorkie hops behind the wheel of her car and pushes in a cassette tape playing Belinda Carlisle’s, Heaven Is a Place on Earth.
-She drives to the beach house, honks the horn, and out comes Kelly, who has decided that she doesn’t want to pass on, but she’d rather spend her time with the woman she married.
-They drive down the road and into the sunset, kissing and laughing, and eventually and are back at the dance club where they first met.
+In San Junipero Yorkie hops behind the wheel of her car and pushes in a cassette tape playing Belinda Carlisle’s Heaven Is a Place on Earth.
+She drives to the beach house, honks the horn, and out comes Kelly, who has decided that she doesn’t want to pass on, but that she’d rather spend her time with the woman she married.
+They drive down the road and into the sunset, kissing and laughing, and eventually find themselves back in the dance club where they first met.
 They are no longer self-conscious about being together; they are in San Junipero as permanent residents, determined to enjoy life and love each other—

 Until death do they part.

-Personal note: After watching all six episodes of Black Mirror this episode hit me the hardest.
+Personal note: Of all ll six episodes of this season of Black Mirror, this episode hit me the hardest.
 If you’ve read any of my other recaps where there were women in same-sex relationships, you’ll know I have a soft spot for these characters.
 But in this episode I focused hard on Yorkie and her relationship with Kelly.
 In many ways I’m like Yorkie: I’m a lesbian who’s never had a real lesbian relationship with another woman who would love me as much as I’d love her.
 And, just like Yorkie, I’ve never had sex the way a women would have sex with another lesbian.

 The moment Kelly indicated that she was ready to die and Yorkie began walking toward her car in San Junipero, I was almost bouncing out of my chair.
 I was saying out loud, “Go get Kelly, go get Kelly.
 She’ll be waiting for you.”
 And sure enough, she walked out on that porch, got in the car, and they drove off together to spend however much time they want to spend with each other, in love and happy.